esnonso/todoApiNode/readMe.txt

-This Project is my First Project To create and Api as well as build a single Page that Loads from the Api.
+This Project is my First Project To create and Api as well as build a single Page  App that Loads from the Api.